 Part of the EN54 testing that is required for testing in Europe (where WES3 is manufactured) is the integrity of the wireless network.
 WES3 has had to prove that their signal won’t interfere with other radio frequencies and vice-versa.

 We have found some instances where signals are reduced due to a high “noise floor” if an area has high electrical disturbances or large electrical sub-station from a solar farm.

-In general day-to-day applications it is not an issue.
+In general, it is not an issue with day-to-day applications.

 In a mixed industrial/commercial building what is the minimum occupancy requirement for the installation of a fire alarm system complete with pull stations and an annunciation panel?

 It’s specific to the province that you’re in and the fire codes per province.